 What do I mean by this last reason?

-You know full well how your ancestor’s surname was spelt but the transcriber does not know him so they have to enter their best-guess sometimes.
+You know full well how your ancestor’s surname was spelled but the transcriber does not know him so they have to enter their best guess sometimes.

-In this post I have covered what you can expect from the 1920 census records.
-There is definitely a lot of information that you can find out about your ancestors.
+There is a lot of information that you can find out about your ancestors.
 But the information does not stop there as I have also discussed.

-I wish you all the best for your genealogy research.
+I wish you all the best in your genealogy research.

 Thank You and Please Leave A Comment